-Brian Gockley helped co-found the TLC in 2006, and brings over 25 years of college teaching experience to bear on the Center's programming.
-Along with his passion for teaching, this experience has helped craft the TLC's well received and practical new faculty programs, their pedagogical and curricular workshops, and the many varieties of learning communities and teaching circles.
-He is a firm believer in constructivist learning, and his current area of research is in adoption rates of teaching activities.
-Brian has a B.A. in English, a Masters in English Literature, and is ABD in Higher Education at Penn State.
-His other interests include folk-rock music, urban U.S. history, landscape gardening, New Orleans, old house restoration, and a recently acquired 1984 VW Camper Van.
-Married to Angela since 1987, he has a daughter Alyssa (25) and a son David (20).
+Brian helped co-found the TLC in 2006, and has been instrumental in crafting the new faculty programs, the pedagogical and curricular workshops, and the many varieties of learning communities and teaching circles.
+Brian’s other interests include music, urban U.S. history, New Orleans, landscape gardening, old house restoration, and a recently acquired 1984 VW Camper.
+Married to Angela since 1987, he has a daughter Alyssa (28) and a son David (25).

 Mary Csernica coordinates the activities, communications, and assessments for both the Faculty Development and the Student Learning Support sides of the Teaching and Learning Center.
-She received a B.S. in Chemical Engineering from Bucknell and spent four years working in pharmaceutical manufacturing and design before taking time off to raise her three children.
+She received a B.S. in Chemical Engineering from Bucknell and worked in pharmaceutical manufacturing and design before taking time off to raise her three children.
 She spent several years as a freelance writer and copy editor before joining the TLC staff in 2007.
-She has volunteered extensively in the Lewisburg community, and is currently in her second year as President of the Board of Trustees for the Public Library for Union County.
+She has volunteered extensively in the Lewisburg community, and is a past president of the Public Library for Union County.

 Katie Daly, Assistant Director for Student Learning Support.